Skip to main content

 Substitute Ratio

-โญ Tapioca Starch (Best) Use 1 tablespoon of tapioca starch per 1 tablespoon of cornstarch
+Tapioca Starch Best Use 1 tablespoon of tapioca starch per 1 tablespoon of cornstarch Tapioca starch thickens quickly and yields a glossy, clear finish, ideal for salad dressings.

 Detailed Guide: Each Cornstarch Substitute in Salad Dressing